KNXKO/KNX-Cleaner-Updater/README.md

 ## Usage 🛠️

-- Click on the buttons to run individual functions.
+- Run Individual Functions: Click on the checkboxes next to each function and use the corresponding button to execute them.
-- Click "Run all" to execute all functions sequentially.
+- Run All Functions: Click "Run All" to execute all functions sequentially.
+- Run Selected Functions: Check the boxes for the functions you want to run and click "Run Selected."
-- Click "Stop all" to stop all running functions.
+- Stop All Functions: Click "Stop All" to halt all currently running functions.
-- The application will log the progress and errors of each function in the output text area.
+- View Logs: The application will log progress and errors in the output text area for real-time feedback.

 ## Dependencies 📦

 - Python 3.x
-- `tkinter` (included in standard library)
 - `customtkinter`
 - `pygetwindow`
 - `ctypes`
 - `os`
-- ...
+- Additional dependencies listed in `requirements.txt`

+## Latest Version 📅
+- Version 5.0 (Released on August 3, 2024)

 ## Contributing 🤝

 Contributions are welcome!
-If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.
+If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.
+Your feedback and contributions help improve the project.

 ## License 📄